Continuous update on the 115TH Congress’

 H.J.
-Resolution 69 – Non-Subsistence Take on National Wildlife Refuges (see link for full title) – Alaska Congressman Don Young introduced this bill to quash sensible wildlife management in National Wildlife Refuges in Alaska in favor of an archaic “predators are bad” mandate in a misguided attempt to increase game populations.
+Resolution 69 – Non-Subsistence Take on National Wildlife Refuges (see link for full title) – Alaska Congressman Don Young introduced this bill, which was signed into law on April 4th, to quash sensible wildlife management in National Wildlife Refuges in Alaska in favor of an archaic “predators are bad” mandate in a misguided attempt to increase game populations.
 This bill would allow unsportsmanlike practices such as bear baiting and hunting of cubs in dens to continue unregulated in Alaska’s Wildlife Refuges.

 S.J.Res.18 - Alaska Senator Dan Sullivan submitted this resolution to disapprove the rule adopted August 5, 2016 by the U.S. Fish and Wildlife Service.
 The rule doesn’t restrict the taking of fish and wildlife for subsistence uses within Alaska Refuges, but prohibits predator control practices including bear baiting, same-day airborne take of bears, and snaring of wolves and pups during denning season.

 H.R.
-424 – Gray Wolf State Management Act of 2017 – attempts by the U.S. Fish and Wildlife Service to take wolves in Minnesota, Wisconsin, Michigan and Wyoming off the endangered species list in 2011 and 2012, saying these populations had recovered sufficiently to allow resumed hunting under state management plans, failed to pass muster in federal court.
+424 – Gray Wolf State Management Act of 2017 – The House Natural Resources committee has move this bill to a committee hearing.
+This bill attempts by the U.S. Fish and Wildlife Service to take wolves in Minnesota, Wisconsin, Michigan and Wyoming off the endangered species list in 2011 and 2012, saying these populations had recovered sufficiently to allow resumed hunting under state management plans, failed to pass muster in federal court.
 This bill directs the agency to reissue the faulty decisions and exempts them from judicial review.

 S. 49 – Alaska Oil and Gas Production Act – introduced by Senator Murkowski and Senator Sullivan, this bill directs the Secretary of Interior to ignore existing rules and regulations that promote sustainable resource management in order to satisfy Big Oil’s desire to drill in the Arctic National Wildlife Refuge.